paruls101/LegalVoiceTutor/README.md

 I built this tool because my law exams are closed-book and rely heavily on deep recall of cases and facts.
 I found that just reading my notes over and over wasn't sticking.
 I needed to actually *speak* the arguments to remember them.
 I made this for case ratios and facts predominantly.

-I made this up to help me revise.
+I made this up to help me revise for my upcoming tort law exam.
 It basically takes messy notes (Word docs, etc.), parses them into a structured database of cases and principles, and then quizzes me on them.
 I tend to learn through audio and really benefit from people quizzing me so I thought I would try and build a tool for it.
 Mainly though this was built because I wanted to play around with the ElevenLabsAPI.

 It's all voice-based.
 It asks me a question (using text-to-speech), I answer it out loud (transcribed via Whisper), and then it uses GPT-4 to grade my answer against my actual notes to tell me what I missed.